Dotson-Show/jetbrains/README.md

 ### JetBrains
-This solution will help you get a trial for one month
+This solution will help you to get a trial period for one month

 #### Building
 ```commandline